sarajag/foundry-samples/samples/microsoft/infrastructure-setup-terraform/15b-private-network-standard-agent-setup-byovnet/README.md

 > **IMPORTANT**
 >
 > Class A subnet support is only available in a limited number of regions and requires your subscription id be allowlisted.
-Please fill out [**this form**](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9ZHnlM2xH1ElCCWV7X_lllUNzJLV0FJWU4zSjVKUFpQUUJPQTlGOVVMSC4u) if you are interested in getting access. **Supported regions: West US, East US, East US 2, Central US, Japan East, France Central, Spain Central, UAE North, South Central US, Italy North, Germany West Central, Brazil South, South Africa North, Australia East, Sweden Central**
+Please fill out [**this form**](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9ZHnlM2xH1ElCCWV7X_lllUNzJLV0FJWU4zSjVKUFpQUUJPQTlGOVVMSC4u) if you are interested in getting access. **Supported regions: West US, East US, East US 2, Japan East, France Central, UAE North, South Central US, Italy North, Germany West Central, Brazil South, South Africa North, Australia East, Sweden Central**
 >
 > Class B and C subnet support is already GA and available in all regions supported by Azure AI Foundry Agent Service.
 No subscription allowlisting is required.
 Deployment templates and setup steps are identical for Class A, B, and C subnets; Class A remains in private preview solely because of its limited region coverage.

 ## Key Information

 **Limited Region Support for Class A Subnet IPs**
 - Class A subnet support is only available in select regions and requires allowlisting of your subscription ID.
-Supported regions: West US, East US, East US 2, Central US, Japan East, France Central, Spain Central, UAE North, South Central US, Italy North, Germany West Central, Brazil South, South Africa North, Australia East, Sweden Central

 **Region and Resource Placement Requirements**
 - **All Foundry workspace resources should be in the same region as the VNet**, including CosmosDB, Storage Account, AI Search, Foundry Account, Project, Managed Identity.
 The only exception is within the Foundry Account, you may choose to deploy your model to a different region, and any cross-region communication will be handled securely within our network infrastructure.